Gorfort/I426-UNESCO_Tracker/README.md

 ## Scrum Methodology 📚

-To keep our schedules, we were recommended to use [IceScrum](https://etml.icescrum.com/p/426UNESCO/#/project) a website that manages all kind of Scrum Methodology Project.
+To keep our schedules, we use [IceScrum](https://etml.icescrum.com/p/426UNESCO/#/project) a website that manages all kind of Scrum Methodology Project.

 ## Web Mock-Ups 🏞️